aakrishtm/Quantum-Sensing-And-Mapping/README.md

 print(gzz.shape, mask.shape, gzz.min().item(), gzz.max().item())
 ```

-This provides a compact, research-grade starting point for experimenting with quantum gravimetry inverse problems, alternative simulators, and robust deep inverse models.
+This provides a compact starting point for experimenting with quantum gravimetry inverse problems, alternative simulators, and robust deep inverse models.
 The codebase is intentionally modular so both the **quantum forward model** and the **ML inverse model** can be swapped or extended with minimal friction.